NASA & Data Recovery.

 The National Aeronautics and Space Administration (NASA) is responsible for the level of technology we are currently at.
 Their innovations over the last handful of decades has made life a lot better.
 NASA is responsible for such everyday labor-saving appliances, ranging from smoke detectors to protective paint.
 However, NASA needs support as well, since it uses a lot of modern-day technology in its missions.
 They don’t have to reinvent the wheel if we already have something that performs the tasks they need.
 They do manage to improve these everyday devices quite a bit.
 A good example is, of course, the everyday hard disk drive.
 NASA uses these in almost every device that requires an onboard storage medium.
 Because of this fact, NASA is one of the larger consumers of data recovery services in the world.

 The History of the Hard Disk Drive.

-In the past, hard disk drives were created using platters, with a read/write head needed to access individual sectors of the disk where information was written.
+In the past, hard disk drives were created using platters, with a read/write head needed to access individual sectors of the disk where information’s been written.
 The amount of moving parts in these disks made them unsuitable for use in anything that had a range of movement that could cause damage to the platters via vibration or jittering.
 The solution to this problem was the invention of the solid state drive (SSD).
 NASA has recognized the need for SSD’s in their upcoming missions and as such have embraced this new technology as something they would need in their journey forwards and upwards.
 However, SSD’s have their own series of problems.

 The Problem with SSD’s and File Recovery.